Technology: Textiles

 The Textiles curriculum has been designed to allow all students to be creative and imaginative when designing and making products that solve real life problems.
 It aims to build on student knowledge, understanding and skills while also teaching them about the technical understanding of a developing world to produce high quality prototypes and products for a wide range of users.

-Students will study a wide range of techniques and materials; from direct techniques and sewing machine skills to natural and manmade fabrics.
-They will also look at e-textiles to see how electronics are being used in the production of textiles today.
-The Textiles curriculum has been designed to inspire, challenge and motivate every student, no matter their level of ability, while supporting them in developing their creative skills.
+Students will study a wide range of techniques and materials from direct techniques to sewing techniques to natural and manmade fibres.
+They will also look at materials that can also be manipulated to add texture and depth to their work.
+The textiles curriculum has been designed to inspire , challenge and motivate every student no matter their level or ability while supporting them in developing their creative skills.

 Key Stage 3

-• YR 8- Pop Art Project is introduced in Year 8 and builds upon the skills the students have learnt in Year 7.
-Students will look at 4 famous Pop Art artists and incorporate their work to produce a 2D/3D practical outcome using a range of new direct and 3D techniques as well as some surface pattern embellishment.
+- Year 8- Pop Art Project.
+This project builds upon the skills students have learnt in Year 7.
+Students will look at 4 famous Pop Art artists and incorporate their work to produce a 3D practical outcome using a range of new surface embellishment techniques that will be joined to their 3D Design practical outcome to make it more creative and unique.

 Key Stage 4